Locally weighted regression

 Loss function

-Parametric learning algorithm finds a fixed set of parameters $\theta$.
+Parametric learning algorithm finds a fixed set of parameters θ.
 Non-parameteric learning algorithm requires to keep the training data set, which could be cumbersome for large data sets.
 Locally weighted linear regression is one example of non-parametric learning algorithms.

-For linear regression, to evaluate $h$ at $x$, we fit $\theta$ to minimize $J(\theta)$, and then return $\theta^T x$.
+For linear regression, to evaluate h at x, we fit θ to minimize J(θ), and then return θTx.

-For locally weighted regression, we look at a local neighborhood of $x$, focusing (putting more weight) on a narrow range near $x$, we fit a straight line, and make a prediction at the value of $x$.
+For locally weighted regression, we look at a local neighborhood of x, focusing (putting more weight) on a narrow range near x, we fit a straight line, and make a prediction at the value of x.

-Fit $\theta$ to minimize
+Fit θ to minimize

 where the weight function is defined as